05

 First, it took us about an hour to get the burgers we ordered and once we got them, they were pretty bland.
 So since there are more restaurants to choose from, you might want to try another one.

 If you are not up for a walk while in Faro you can take a train ride on the cutest train ever.
-The “Greece- colored” small trains in blue and white offer rides to all the main highlights in town.
+The “Greece- colored” small trains in blue and white offer ride to all the main highlights in town.
 The train rides all year round but they have an evening tour through the summer (June to September).
 The tour takes about 45 minutes.

-The price is 2,75 euro per person and you buy your ticket onboard the train.
+The price is 2,75 euro per person and you buy your ticket on board the train.
 The train departs at 10.00, 11.00, 12.00, 13.00, 15.00, 16.00, 17.00, 18.00 and the last train leaves at 20.00.
 The train starts at “Jardim Manuel Bivar”.

 The Ria Formosa runs through several cities and offers a lot of birdwatching and nice walks.
 Make sure to check it out while spending some time in Faro.